 The Australian Animal Welfare Standards and Guidelines - Land Transport of Livestock have been developed and aim to ensure that basic animal welfare requirements are met during the transport process.
 They apply to the major commercial livestock industries in Australia, including cattle, sheep, pigs, horses and poultry, and cover all stages of the transport process: mustering, assembling, handling and preparation, loading, transport and unloading of livestock.
 The RSPCA was one of two animal welfare organisations involved in the development of the standards.
 As a contributor to the transport standards, the RSPCA pressed for improvements in the transport process for farm animals, especially the way animals are handled, the conditions on board the vehicles, and the extent to which animals are provided with water and rest during the process.

 All states and territories except for Western Australia have now incorporated the standards under legislation.
+The ACT has only just commenced the process.
 The RSPCA would also like to see the standards incorporated into quality assurance programs by the livestock and transport industries.
 These programs should be independently audited to ensure that they are being complied with.

 The RSPCA is extremely disappointed that the WA government has failed to legislate on this issue, particularly given the the length of many livestock transport journeys in WA and its significant involvement in the live export trade.
 If you would like to register your concern over the lack of enforceable standards for the land transport of livestock in WA, please contact to the WA Minister for Agriculture.